dmilcevski/newspaper/README.rst

 - translation_error

 The first two tables are used by this project.
 The first table ``news_source`` contains a list of news domains with their url and the language in which the news articles are written.
-The creation script provided in this project, also populates 344 news sources used in the course of this project.

 The second table, ``news_article`` is used to store the crawled text from the news articles, along with some metadata about the news article.